 Many insurers have inventory apps for smartphones and portable electronic devices, as well as downloadable online programs that may help you put together your own home contents inventory.

-You can also find a calculator to help you work out the value of your contents here.
+You can use our calculator to help work out the value of your contents.

 Non-insurance, underinsurance and averaging